Kudamasangomai/schoolApi/README.md

 # schoolApi
-school Api using Django rest framework
+school Api using Django rest framework with token Authentication